|Jennifer Annable-Executive Director|

 This is Megan's second year as a para in the 6/7 classroom.
 She is currently in the UW's ABA Distance Education program and is scheduled to graduate this coming spring.
 Megan was born and raised in Seattle, and as a result, loves grey, rainy days.
 In her free time, Megan likes to play video games, make quilts and go hiking.

-Alex went to the EEU for kindergarten and loved it so much that she continued to volunteer long after she had graduated!
-When Jennifer Annable moved to APL, Alex followed soon after.
-She recently received her Assiociates Degree at South Seattle College, and is now entering her 2nd year at APL.
-When she is not working with the lovely students of APL, Alex likes to play video games and cook!
+Phi went to the EEU for kindergarten and loved it so much that they continued to volunteer long after graduation!
+When Jennifer Annable moved to APL, Phi followed soon after.
+Phi recently received her Assiociates Degree at South Seattle College, and is now entering her 2nd year at APL.
+When not working with the lovely students of APL, Phi likes to play video games and cook!

 |David Revelli-Head Teacher|